-On that day, it flew to Canberra then to Merimbula and 500 miles out to sea before returning to Merimbula and Melbourne.
+On that day, it flew to Canberra then onto Merimbula and 500 miles out to sea before returning to Merimbula and Melbourne.
 The Sydney-Canberra leg took just 18 minutes.

 I also came across a photo of it taking off (I think) at Sydney Airport a few months ago on a Sydney history page on Facebook.
 People parked their cars on General Holmes Drive to get close to the action, something that would not be allowed today.
 I was hoping it would still be available online for this entry so people can see it.